ENQUIRE NOW

 Leading by example

 Through this Design Manual, Wellington College China is leading by example.
 “Campus design can influence children's growth and learning in a subtle way,” says Coco Li, Wellington College China’s director of facilities.
-“Our hope is that our young learners can grow up to be better versions of themselves in the Wellington and Huili campuses, and in the near future, motivate the larger community to contribute to the prosperity of the global society.”
+“Our hope is that our young learners can grow up to be better versions of themselves in the Wellington and Hiba campuses, and in the near future, motivate the larger community to contribute to the prosperity of the global society.”

 +